potassco/python-project-template/CONTRIBUTING.md

-# Contributing to fillname
+# Contributing

-Thanks for considering to contribute. ❤️
+Thanks for considering a contribution to fillname. ❤️

 ## How to get help or discuss possible contributions

-Before you ask a question, it is best to search for existing [issues] or messages in the [archive] of our mailing list.
+To avoid duplicating issues, please search our [issue tracker][issues] and our [mailing list][mailing_list] before filing a new issue.

 * Open an [issue][new_issue] describing your problem.
 * [Subscribe][subscribe] to our mailing list on SourceForge.